oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 ![](../common/images/mobile/mcsgc_dt_004_api.png)

 ### About the Exercise Today ###
 In the previous lab, we've created 3 connector APIs to integrate with external services for offer information query, QR code creation and offer result update.
 As you might remember, those connector APIs are not directly exposed to mobile applications.
-Once you create  connector APIs to access the services, you can use them in custom APIs (e.g. Loyalty Managment API), which you can then call from your mobile applications using standard REST calls.
+Once you create  connector APIs to access the services, you can use them in custom APIs (e.g. Loyalty Managment API), which you can then call from your mobile applications or external systems using standard REST calls.
 So, in this lab, we will create a custom API for 3 connector APIs.

 In this exercise, we will:
 - Create the custom API and define its endpoints for loyalty management.
 We need the custom API with several endpoints for offer information query, QR code creation and offer result (e.g. reject or accept) update.